-We will need a greater amount of additional capital than we currently expect to need if we experience unforeseen costs or expenses, unanticipated liabilities or delays in implementing our business plan, developing our products and achieving commercial sales.

-We believe that we will need substantial capital for the growth and development of our pressure cycling technology products and services in the sample preparation area, as well as for applications in other areas of life sciences.
+We will need additional capital sooner than we currently expect if we experience unforeseen costs or expenses, unanticipated liabilities or delays in implementing our business plan, developing our products and achieving commercial sales.
+We also believe that we will need substantial capital to accelerate the growth and development of our pressure cycling technology products and services in the sample preparation area, as well as for applications in other areas of life sciences.
 Our capital requirements will depend on many factors, including but not limited to:

-- the problems, delays, expenses, and complications frequently encountered by early-stage companies; - · market acceptance of our pressure cycling technology products and services for sample preparation; - · the success of our sales and marketing programs; and - · changes in economic, regulatory or competitive conditions in the markets we intend to serve.
+- the problems, delays, expenses, and complications frequently encountered by early-stage companies; - market acceptance of our pressure cycling technology products and services for sample preparation; - · the success of our sales and marketing programs; and - changes in economic, regulatory or competitive conditions in the markets we intend to serve.

-To satisfy our potential capital requirements to cover the cost of the development and commercialization of our pressure cycling technology products and services relating to sample preparation and other life science applications, we need to raise additional funds in the public or private capital markets.
+To satisfy our potential capital requirements to cover the cost of the development and commercialization of our pressure cycling technology products and services relating to sample preparation and other life science applications, we expect to raise additional funds in the public or private capital markets.
 We may seek to raise any necessary additional funds through the issuance of warrants, equity or debt financings or executing collaborative arrangements with corporate partners or other sources, which may be dilutive to existing stockholders or otherwise have a material effect on our current or future business prospects.
 Additional financing may not be available to us on a timely basis, if at all, or on terms acceptable to us.
 If adequate funds are not available or if we fail to obtain acceptable additional financing, we may be required to:

-- · severely limit or cease our operations or otherwise reduce planned expenditures and forego other business opportunities, which could harm our business.
-The accompanying financial statements do not include adjustments that may be required in the event of the disposal of assets or the discontinuation of the business; - · obtain financing with terms that may have the effect of substantially diluting or adversely affecting the holdings or the rights of the holders of our capital stock; or - · obtain funds through arrangements with future collaboration partners or others that may require us to relinquish rights to some or all of our technologies or products.
+- obtain financing with terms that may have the effect of substantially diluting or adversely affecting the holdings or the rights of the holders of our stock; - obtain funds through arrangements with future collaboration partners or others that may require us to relinquish rights to some or all of our technologies or products; - · implement additional cost reduction initiatives; or - limit or cease our operations or otherwise reduce planned expenditures and forego other business opportunities, which could harm our business.